 Always look for the entry requirements for the programs available in your desired destination.
 Does it offer a program at the level you wish to take entry in?
 Is it a diploma program or a degree?
 Understand your preference and select accordingly.
 For instance, several colleges in Canada offer a postgraduate diploma instead of a master’s degree.
 Similarly, the UK offers two kinds of master’s – taught and research.

-Also check for the academic scores required.
-Do you fulfil the same?
+Also, check for the academic scores required.
+Do you fulfill the same?
 Would you be required to take an additional test apart from the English proficiency test?
-Do think you’d be able to extract time from your schedule to prepare for additional tests such as GMAT, GRE or SAT?
+Do think you’d be able to extract time from your schedule to prepare for additional tests such as GMAT, GRE, or SAT?

-Find out if there are any scholarships available to study in the desired destination at both government and institute level.
-If you are able to land one, it can help bring down the cost of your studies considerably.
+Find out if there are any scholarships available to study in the desired destination at both government and institute levels.
+If you can land one, it can help bring down the cost of your studies considerably.
 Check if you’ll also be able to work part-time while studying so you can manage your daily expenses easily and also gain some professional experience.